Personal Optional Protection

 The cost of your POP coverage depends on the monthly amount of coverage and your net premium rate.
 Your premium rate is based on the nature of your business.

 For example, if you're a courier driver supplying your own vehicle, your premium rate is 2.61 percent.
 If you apply for $2,500 of monthly coverage, your monthly cost is calculated as follows:

 If you are eligible for optional coverage, your POP coverage either takes effect the date we receive your completed application, or at a future start date selected by you.
 You’ll continue to be covered and pay premiums until the coverage is cancelled.

 Your coverage will remain in effect, with premiums payable, until you or WorkSafeBC cancels it.
 WorkSafeBC will cancel coverage if you fail to pay your premiums on time.
 If your coverage is cancelled for any reason you will have to submit a new application that will be reviewed by a WorkSafeBC Officer to reconfirm your eligibility.
 In order for a POP application to be accepted, the account must be in good standing.

 - Apply for Personal Optional Protection coverage online

-- Download the Application for Personal Optional Protection package and submit it by mail or fax
+- Download the Application for Personal Optional Protection (form 180C) package and submit it by mail or fax